Spheron GPU Catalog

 At a glance

-You can rent an NVIDIA RTX 5090 on Spheron starting at $0.86/hr per GPU per hour on dedicated (99.99% SLA, non-interruptible), with spot instances cheaper still.
+You can rent an NVIDIA RTX 5090 on Spheron starting at $0.92/hr per GPU per hour, the lowest live marketplace rate.
 Per-minute billing, no contracts, deployed in under 2 minutes across data center partners in multiple regions.
 The RTX 5090 packs 32GB of GDDR7 memory and 5th gen Tensor Cores, making it the best price-to-performance choice for LoRA/QLoRA fine-tuning of 7B-13B models, Stable Diffusion XL inference, local LLM serving with Ollama or vLLM, and general AI development work.
 Launch a container with your CUDA/PyTorch image, SSH in, and start training in minutes.

 GPU ArchitectureNVIDIA Blackwell